lukaszraczylo/graphql-monitoring-proxy/README.md

 * MONITORING: Extracting user id from JWT token and adding it as a label to the metrics
 * MONITORING: Extracting the query name and type and adding it as a label to the metrics
 * MONITORING: Calculating the query duration and adding it to the metrics
-* SPEED: Caching the queries
+* SPEED: Caching the queries, together with per-query cache and TTL
 * SECURITY: Blocking schema introspection
 * SECURITY: Rate limiting queries based on user role